odkr/pandoc-zotxt.lua/README.md

 2. You have imported the sources cited in the test documents.
    You can import those into Zotero from `test/items.rdf`.

+3. You don't have any sources in your Zotero database that match the same easy citekeys as those in `test/items.rdf`.
+   (If you do, you'll need to adapt them.)

 ### Core tests

 To run the test suite, say: